justincoon/ooverlap/docs/dspec/dspec.md

 The input calendar component will be used when the user goes to schedule an event with a friend or colleague.
 This fits in to our application since it is basically the basis of what the application is designed on: scheduling events with ease.
 The calendar that shows up will allow the user to drag their free times on to the calendar and will then take those times to compare later on.
 This component can be accessed by clicking on the “Schedule an Event” button on their Profile page.

 ####Overlap Calendar (Figuring Out Group Meeting time)
 This component will occur in the back-end system once every members in the group have filled out their free time.
-It then retrieved all the user input and apply correct algorithm to figure out the time slot with highest priority.
+It then retrieved all the user input and apply correct matching algorithm to figure out the time slot with highest priority.

 ####“Export” Calendar (Displaying All Users Free Time)
 The export calendar component will display the free times that both the users have filled out.
 With this calendar, you will be able to clearly see the overlaps.
 This component will ultimately be displayed once we figure out the best meeting time, and you cannot get to it before that point.